PrinceDuru/JavaCRUDApp/README.md

 # Java CRUD Application

-This is a GUI Java application that allows games players to submit information about themselves and the games they are playing online.
+This is a console GUI Java application that allows games players to submit information about themselves and the games they are playing online.
 The submitted information is stored in a simple Oracle database.
+Users are able to make changes to their stored information and have the changes updated in the database.
+Users are also able to diplay the report of their information on the console as contained in the database.

 ## Features